 Access NewspaperARCHIVE contains tens of millions of searchable pages from over four hundred cities and towns from hundreds of newspapers dating back as far as the 1700s.
-The collection includes coverage from the United States, Canada, and the United Kingdom.
+The collection includes coverage from the United States, United Kingdom, and over fifteen other countries.

 America's GenealogyBank includes historical newspapers, books, and documents, as well as obituaries and the Social Security Death Index, 1937-present.
 Some of the newspapers and books included date back to the 1600s.